|Born||in Tel Aviv, Israel|

-Yaron Cohen was born in 1972 in Tel Aviv (Israel).
-He was the youngest of three children (he has an older sister, Limor and an older brother, Nimrod) of a Yemenite working family.
-He studied elementary school and then (Lior and Schmulick Sa'adia) who would become his dancers.
-His favourite subjects where English and History.
-Yaron early realized he belonged to the stage.
-He liked the Eurovision Contest and followed it, especially when recently deceased Ofra Haza (who had also yemenite roots) represented Israel with the song "Hi", in 1998.
-That day he swore himself that he would be there, on that stage, someday.
-But it wasn't he, but she, who went up to stages showing his feminine voice and superb singing skills as a drag in gay clubs where the 27-years-old DJ (now her personal agent) Ofer Nissim mixed.
-He wasn't accepted by ultra-othodox Jews, that still claim that being gay must be punished.
-Despite this, he had a huge success and was popular.
+Assigned male at birth, Sharon Cohen (Birthname Yaron Cohen) was born in 1972 in Tel Aviv (Israel).
+She was the youngest of three children (She has an older sister, Limor and an older brother, Nimrod) of a Yemenite working family.
+He studied elementary school and then (Lior and Schmulick Sa'adia) who would become her dancers.
+Her favourite subjects were English and History.
+Sharon early realized she belonged to the stage.
+She liked the Eurovision Contest and followed it, especially when recently deceased Ofra Haza (who had also yemenite roots) represented Israel with the song "Hi", in 1998.
+That day she swore to herself that she would be there, on that stage, someday.
+But it wasn't "he", but she, who went up to stages showing her feminine voice and superb singing skills as a drag in gay clubs where the 27-years-old DJ (now her personal agent) Ofer Nissim mixed.
+She wasn't accepted by ultra-orthodox Jews, that still claim that being gay must be punished.
+Despite this, she had a huge success and was popular.
 Dana's first hit was the song "My name's not Sa'ida".
 It was a lampooning cover version of Whitney Houston's song "My name's not Susan" It was listened on radio stations over and over again.
 People loved her.

 In 1995 she tried to make it for the ESC and entered Israeli Pre-Eurovision Selection (KDAM).
 She ended 2nd, with the feeling that her friends were right when saying that people would never vote a transsexual to represent their country.
 The third album, "Maganona" (which means "Crazy" in Arab) was an answer to Dana's Egyptian and arab-speaking audience.
 In Egypt, her music had been censored, but five millions illegal copies were sold, without Dana earning a single cent.